-Experienced clinical social workers are in high demand from both private and public institutions.
-The Bureau of Labor Statistics (2022) suggests that the demand for professional social workers will grow between 9-11% over the next five years with behavioral health (mental health) having the highest growth rate.
+Experienced clinical social workers are in high demand from both private and public institutions both broadly and within areas of focus such as behavioral health, healthcare, leadership, and education.
+The Maryland Occupational Projections for 2022-2032 show an increase of 13.84 percent for social workers in postsecondary work and the Bureau of Labor Statistics (2022) suggests that the demand for professional social workers will grow between 9-11% over the next five years with behavioral health (mental health) having the highest growth rate.
 There is an ongoing and growing need for experienced and well-trained social workers.
 The rate of growth for social workers is beyond the national average of 5% seen for most other occupations.
 Further, the demand for highly trained professional social workers will continue to remain above average in the near future as employment of social workers in healthcare is projected to grow 17% by 2028 (BLS, 2020).
-According to Bureau of Labor Statistics (2020), the mean salaries of exemplary employment positions are: Medical and health services managers (\$115,160); Social advocacy organization executives (\$114, 040); and Government agency managers (\$103,000).
-Additionally, employment (both part-time and full-time) of postsecondary social work instructors is projected to grow 11% from 2018 to 2028.
-The median pay for social work instructors in 2019 was \$72,070 (BLS, 2020).